-Council is keeping the community informed of construction in their area.
+Council is keeping the community informed of construction in the area.
 We will provide advance notification of noisy night works, service disruptions and major access changes, including disruptions to property access.

-For the safety of workers and road users, the speed limit will remain at 40 km/h for the duration of the project.
+For the safety of workers and road users, the speed limit will remain at 40 kilometres per hour for the duration of the project.
 When required, signage and traffic controls will be in place to guide road users, pedestrians and cyclists.
 Slow down and follow the direction of on-site traffic controllers and signage.